LinsMinecraftStudio/.github/profile/README.md

 In the email, point out your Github account name and the projects you often develop.
 If we think you are good, we can let you join us.
 ### Note
 We are an organization that develops plugins/mods/related software about minecraft.
-Please transfer other irrelevant projects to your personal account.
+If you create a project unrelated to minecraft, please transfer other irrelevant projects to your personal account.